Forecasting Income Statement – Line Items

 Forecasting Revenue and Cost assumptions (to Gross profit)

-Second, we total the operating profit for period -1, which is the sum of gross profit and SG&A costs.
-Third, we total the net income, which is the sum of operating profit and tax expense.
+Second, we calculate the operating profit for period -1, which is gross profit minus SG&A costs.
+Third, we calculate the net income, which is operating profit minus tax expense.

 Finally, we copy each of these subtotals into period 0 (historical period) and also period 1 (first year of the forecast).
 This will be helpful for checking that the assumptions are translating into realistic and sensible sales and profit forecasts.

-Having done the above, we now will start forecasting period 1 (i.e. first forecast period).
+Having completed the above, we now will start forecasting Period 1 (i.e. first forecast period).

-Looking at the assumptions at the top, we know that revenue growth is forecast to be 5% for the next two upcoming years.
-So we must add a formula for period 1, based on the revenue growth assumption of 5%.
-By taking the 110 in Period 0 and multiplying 110 by (1 + 0.05) which equals 115.5 we can get a revenue forecast for Period 1 based on our assumptions.
+Looking at the assumptions at the top, we know that revenue growth is forecast to be 5% for the next two years.
+We must add a formula for Period 1, based on the revenue growth assumption of 5%.
+By taking the 110 in Period 0 and multiplying 110 by (1 + 0.05), which equals 115.5 we can get a revenue forecast for Period 1 based on our assumptions.

 Next, we move on to forecast COGS.
-Again we refer to the assumptions in the workout above and we see that the COGS as a % of revenues assumption for period 1 is 50%.
-So, to get the COGS forecast for period 1 (forecast period), we multiply 50% by revenue of the last year (historical period) of 110 to arrive at the figure (57.8).
+Again, we refer to the assumptions in the workout above and we see that COGS as a % of the revenue assumption for period 1 is 50%.
+So, to get the COGS forecast for Period 1 (forecast period), we multiply 50% by revenue of the previous year’s figure (historical period) of 110 to arrive at the COGS of (57.8).
 You can refer to the formula in the table for more detail.

-Next, is forecasting depreciation which again refers to the assumptions in the workout above.
+Next is forecasting depreciation, which again refers to the assumptions in the workout above.
 The interesting point here is that the depreciation assumption for period 1 is 27.5% of the beginning net PP&E – which is the same thing as the net PP&E for the last year (historical period) that is found in the balance sheet (not shown here) and is 45.0.
-So, to get the depreciation forecast for period 1, we multiply 27.5% and net PP&E of last year i.e. 45 and we get the depreciation forecast of (12.4) for period 1.
+So, to forecast depreciation for Period 1, we multiply 27.5% by last year’s net PP&E of 45 to arrive at a depreciation forecast of (12.4) for Period 1.

-Next, we find that the gross profit forecast for period 1 is already done now by summing the forecasts of revenues, cogs, and depreciation to arrive at the figure of 45.4.
+Next, we find that the gross profit forecast for Period 1 is calculated by adding the forecasted revenue, COGS, and depreciation to arrive at the figure of 45.4.

-We use the same process for SG&A costs – to obtain the SG&A forecasts for period 1, we multiply this assumption by the forecast revenue (period 1), which is 115.5, and obtain the figure of (11.6).
-Further, operating profit is now done too (33.8) by summing SG&A costs and gross profit.
+We use the same process for SG&A costs – to obtain the SG&A forecasts for Period 1, we multiply this assumption by the forecast revenue (Period 1), which is 115.5, and obtain the figure of (11.6).
+Further, operating profit is calculated 33.8 by adding SG&A costs and gross profit.

-The last line item is the tax expense.
-Here our tax expense % operating profit assumption for period 1 is 25%.
-Now, to get the tax expense forecast for period 1, we simply multiply this assumption by an operating profit forecast of 33.8 to get a period 1 tax expense forecast of (8.5).
-So, the net income forecast for period 1 is 25.4.
-Tax expense needs to be deducted from operating profit to arrive at the net income forecast.
+The last line item is tax expense.
+We assume tax is 25% of operating profit for Period 1 (note that in this model there is no interest expense/income, so operating profit is equivalent to profit before tax_.
+Now, to get the tax expense forecast for Period 1, we simply multiply this assumption by operating profit forecast of 33.8 to get Period 1 tax expense of 8.5 .
+So, the net income forecast for Period 1 is 25.4.
+Tax must be deducted from operating profit to arrive at the forecasted net income.

 Earnings per share is calculated as net income divided by the number of shares outstanding.
-We do this calculation for the first historical period first (i.e. period -1) and then copy it through to period 0.
-Then for period 1, we calculate the EPS for period 1 by taking the share outstanding assumption of 10% for period 1 (forecast period) and thereafter, dividing forecast net income for period 1 by the shares outstanding for period 1 to arrive at the figure of 2.54 for this forecast period.
-If there are any share buybacks planned or new shares issued this ought to be reflected in the number of shares on the income statement.
+We do this calculation for the first historical period first (Period -1) and then copy it through to Period 0.
+Then for Period 1, we calculate the EPS by taking the share outstandings assumption of 10 million shares for Period 1 (forecast period) and dividing forecast net income for Period 1 by the shares outstanding.

 Conclusion